Michael Magro Foundation Donates VeinViewer Flex Imaging Systems to Winthrop

-Sharing Winthrop-University Hospital’s philosophy of minimizing anxiety for pediatric patients, the Michael Magro Foundation recently donated four VeinViewer Flex Imaging Systems to the Hospital’s pediatric units.
+Sharing Winthrop’s philosophy of minimizing anxiety for pediatric patients, the Michael Magro Foundation recently donated four VeinViewer Flex Imaging Systems to the Hospital’s pediatric units.
 These systems enable healthcare professionals to view veins through the skin, facilitating easier and more successful IVs and blood tests for young patients.

 Using this technology, healthcare professionals can locate subcutaneous veins and project real-time images of their location onto the surface of the skin.
 With the patient’s veins illuminated, clinicians have the ability to visualize the location of the target area regardless of the patient’s age, body type or skin tone.

-The VeinViewer Flex Imaging System is a portable system that healthcare professionals can bring directly to patients’ bedside.
-Clinicians are currently using VeinViewer Flex Imaging System in Winthrop’s Pediatric Emergency Room, the Pediatric Inpatient Unit, the Pediatric Neonatal Intensive Care Unit, and Winthrop’s Cancer Center for Kids (CCFK).
+The VeinViewer Flex Imaging System is a portable system that healthcare professionals can bring directly to the patient’s bedside.
+Clinicians are currently using the VeinViewer Flex Imaging System in Winthrop’s Pediatric Emergency Room, the Pediatric Inpatient Unit, the Pediatric Neonatal Intensive Care Unit and at the Cancer Center for Kids (CCFK).